hitchhikr/x68k2amiga/README.md

 Besides executable files, it can also depack & extract various kind of data files used on the X68000.

+A executable (Amgia) is provided but if you want to recompile it you'll need this: https://github.com/bebbo/amiga-gcc

 v2.5:

  - Now handles relocatable executables base offset